mendicant-original/university-web/README.md

 2. Create a `config/initializers/secret_token.rb` file.
 The
    `config/initializers` directory contains an example `secret_token.rb` file with instructions for generating a secret token.
+3. Create a `config/github.yml` files.
+The `config` directory contains an example `github.yml` file.
-3. Run the Rails tasks to initialize a development and a test database:
+4. Run the Rails tasks to initialize a development and a test database:

     `rake db:migrate`
     `rake db:test:prepare`

-4. Generate the static site by running `rake public-site:generate`
+5. Generate the static site by running `rake public-site:generate`

 Finally, run the test suite to make sure everything is working correctly: